INTERNATIONAL

 Article 12(3) or the appropriate Status of Application Report form was sent

-requesting additional information/documentation, if the requesting State does
+requesting additional information/documentation, if the requesting State does not

-proceed with the case, take the following actions:
+with the case, take the following actions:

 1.

-Generate the appropriate Status of Application Report form,
+appropriate Status of Application Report form, depending on the original

 a.